bootle/DropZone/README.md

 DropZone
 =========

-A crossbrowser uploader based on Mootools
+A crossbrowser uploader based on Mootools.
+Based on MooUpload by Juan Lago, also inspired by Swiff.Uploader, Form.Upload & jQuery Aquantum

 Features
 --------